floomm/firmwaredroid.github.io/_posts/2024-04-02-getting-started.md

 ### Installation

 1. Clone the repository and change to the FirmwareDroid directory

     ```bash
     git clone --recurse-submodules https://github.com/FirmwareDroid/FirmwareDroid.git

     cd FirmwareDroid
     ```

-2. Install python packages for the setup:
+2. Optionally, create a Python virtual environment

     ```bash
-    pip3 install jinja2
+    python3 -m venv venv
+    source venv/bin/activate
     ```

-3. Run the setup script, which will create a `.env` file with default settings.
-You can edit this file later to change settings like passwords or ports.:
+3. Install python packages for the setup:

     ```bash
+    pip3 install jinja2 cryptography
+    ```

+4. Run the setup script, which will create a `.env` file with default settings.
+You can edit this file later to change settings like passwords or ports.

+    ```bash
     python3 ./setup.py
     ```

 #### Option 1: Just Run (for users)
-4. Start the containers
+1. Start the containers

     ```bash
     chown -R $(id -u):$(id -g) ./blob_storage